rajat693/ai-engineering/src/components/icon.md

 # Icon

-A scalable icon component for React Native and web applications with built-in icons collection.
+A scalable icon component for React Native and web applications with built-in icons collection and classNames for styling.

 ```jsx
 import { Icon, EditIcon } from "@/components/ui/icon";